Sydney-Informatics-Hub/geodata-harvester/README.md

 ## Contributions
 We are happy for any contribution to the geodata-harvester, whether feedbacks and bug reports via github Issues, adding use-case examples via notebook contributions, to improving source-code and adding new or updating existing data source modules.

-For more details about about how to contribute to the development, please visit the [geodata-harvester contribution guidelines](quarto/docs/Contributing.md).
+For more details about about how to contribute to the development, please visit the [Geodata-Harvester contribution guidelines](quarto/docs/Contributing.md).

 ## Attribution and Acknowledgments